-- 2. Where there are no policies relevant to the application or relevant policies are out of date at the time of making the decision then the Council will grant permission unless material considerations indicate otherwise taking into account whether: - a.
+- a.
 Any adverse impacts of granting permission would significantly and demonstrably outweigh the benefits, when assessed against the policies in the National Planning Policy Framework taken as a whole; or - b.
-Specific policies in that Framework indicate that development should be restricted. - 2.27 The National Planning Policy Framework (NPPF) states that the purpose of planning is to help achieve sustainable development, and the NPPF has at its heart a presumption in favour of sustainable development, which it says should be seen as a golden thread running through both plan making and decision taking.
+Specific policies in that Framework indicate that development should be restricted. - 2.28 The National Planning Policy Framework (NPPF, 2012) states that the purpose of planning is to help achieve sustainable development, and the NPPF (2012) has at its heart a presumption in favour of sustainable development, which it says should be seen as a golden thread running through both plan making and decision taking.
 For South Cambridgeshire, sustainable development means supporting the economic success of the Cambridge area, maintaining the setting of Cambridge as a compact historic city, and providing for development needs in a way that maintains the high quality of life enjoyed by residents that makes it such an attractive place to live, work and study, and locates new homes close to services and employment or on high quality public transport routes.
 The Local Plan has a number of chapters covering the full range of planning policy issues, which together contribute to the achievement of the three dimensions of sustainability: an economic role, a social role and an environmental role.